hirzi/LSD/README.md

   To estimate neutral demographic parameters in the first step, we need an a priori set of regions that we believe reflect neutral evolution.
 Such a set may be informed by the particular structural or functional class the sites belong to and may e.g. consist of genomic regions not linked to structural annotations.
 Alternatively, given that LSD is very robust to mis-specification of the neutral set, we may rely on the whole genome or a random subset of the genome to reflect neutral diversity.

-  LSD, as currently implemented based on ABC, is computationally demanding and requires a fair amount of computing resources.
-This currently limits its use to users with access to computer clusters.
+  LSD, as currently implemented (based on ABC), is computationally demanding and requires a fair amount of computing resources.
+This currently limits its use to those with access to computer clusters.

 ===================================================================